La Liga round-up: Luis Suarez goal secures title for Atlético Madrid

 Suarez then pounced on a giveaway by the Valladolid defence to score in the 67th and put Atlético on their way to a victory that would secure the title no matter what happened in Real Madrid’s game at home to Villarreal.

+“Atlético have had an incredible season despite all the difficulties we’ve had.
+We’ve been the most consistent team and we are champions,” said Suarez.

+The game was played behind closed doors like all of Atlético’s matches this season although several hundred supporters cheered them on from outside the stadium.

-Atlético finished top of the standings on 86 points while Real, who snatched a late 2-1 win over Villarreal, came second on 84.
-Valladolid finished 19th and were relegated to Spain’s second division.
+Atlético finished top of the standings on 86 points while Real came second on 84.
+Valladolid finished 19th and were relegated to Spain’s second division along with 18th-place Huesca and Eibar, who finished bottom.

+Simeone’s side went top in December after a sensational start to the campaign and stayed there despite numerous moments when it looked like their run to the title might fizzle out.

+They were beaten at Sevilla and Athletic Bilbao in April and conceded a last-minute penalty away to Elche but got away with a 1-0 victory when Fidel Chaves hit the post.